 If you see a fire call 000 (or 112 if unavailable).
 DO NOT expect and official bushfire warning.
 You can also call the VIC Emergency Hotline on 1800 226 226 for information or download their app on your phone.
 There is also a general bushfire safety website www.emergency.vic.gov.au.
 This website gives essential advice on how you can be safe and not cause a bushfire.

-Telstra coverage is the offers the main internet/ telephone coverage on the Great Ocean Walk.
-Optus is ok, but patchy, so do not rely on this service.
+Telstra coverage offers the best internet/ telephone coverage on the Great Ocean Walk but there are several sections of trail with no coverage.
+Optus is ok but really patchy, so do not rely on this service.

 The tides/ beaches and un-bridged river crossings are Three Creeks Beach, Parker Inlet crossing, Station Beach, Johanna Beach and Johanna River crossing, Milanesia Beach, Wreck Beach and Gibsons Steps Beach.